POET-Simulator/POET/README.md

 - **POET_PREPROCESS_BENCHS**=*boolean* - enables the preprocessing of
   predefined models/benchmarks.
 Defaults to *ON*.
 - **USE_AI_SURROGATE**=*boolean* - includes the functions of the AI
   surrogate model.
-This relies on the presence of a Python environment where Keras is installed.
+When active, CMake relies on `find_package()` to find an a implementation of `Threads` and a Python environment where Numpy and Keras need to be installed.
+Defaults to _OFF_.

 ### Example: Build from scratch